aheritier/restangular/README.md

 Restangular
 ===========

-This project demonstrates how nicely Restlet & AngularJS interact.
+This project demonstrates how nicely RESTX & AngularJS interact.

 ## Usage